Gimi818/InsuranceCompany/README.md

 ## Web application for calculating car insurance prices and creating policies.

 The application can be used by an insurance company to calculate insurance for customers and store their customer data.
 In the first step, the customer must register with the application in order to receive an authentication token, which will give the customer the ability to use the functions of the application.
-The next step is for the customer to enter his personal data and information about the car he wants to insure, which are saved in a database.
+The next step is for the customer to enter his personal data and information about the car , which are saved in a database.
 The application, using the data provided by the client and calculates the price of his car insurance.
 The logic for calculating the insurance price uses data such as :